-(2) Every medical practitioner and every public or private health care establishment shall be bound to follow the practices as outlined in the guidelines issued under sub-section (1) in managing any bio-medical waste:
+(2) Every medical practitioner and every public and private healthcare establishment shall be bound to follow the practices as outlined in the guidelines issued under sub-section (1) in managing any bio-medical waste:

-Provided that nothing in this section shall contravene any of the provisions contained in sections 6 and 25 of the Environmental (Protection) Act,1986 (Central Act 29 of 1986).
+Provided that nothing in this section shall contravene any of the provisions contained in sections 6 and 25 of the Environment (Protection) Act,1986 (No. 29 of 1986).

-(3) Any medical practitioner or public or private health care establishment who fails to comply with the guidelines issued under subsection (2) shall be punished with fine not exceeding five thousand rupees and with fine which may extend to five hundred rupees per day for continuing breach.
+(3) Any medical practitioner or public or private healthcare establishment who fails to comply with the guidelines issued under sub-section (2) shall be punished with fine not exceeding five thousand rupees and with fine which may extend to five hundred rupees per day for continuing breach.